meqaio/swagger_meqa/docs/test-plan-dsl.md

 Each test suite has a unique name.
 It can be run individually by name.
 A test suite is comprised of a list of tests.
 In the above example "create user auto", "get user auto" and "create verify" are test suites.

+The test suite can have parameters just like the test objects.
+The rule is that the lower level overrides the higher level.
+So if the test suite and the underlying test has the same parameter, the one specified in the test takes priority.

 ## Test Object
 A test object defines a single REST API call, and has the following fields.
 * name: an optional name.
 The name is useful when multiple tests in a test case need to refer to each other.